thaddavis/hthaogcrj-practice/READMEs/pt_9.md

 To wrap things up, let’s do 3 things

-First let’s update our agents to focus on a different niche so you understand how to customize this application for your own purpose and then set a daily cron job so we automatically get reports delivered to us daily!
+First let’s update our agents to focus on a different niche so you understand how to customize this application for your own purposes

-Second, let’s re-enable the CRON job and adjust the CRON expression to trigger out Agents once a day…
+Second, let’s re-enable the CRON job and adjust the CRON expression to trigger our Agents on a regular interval…

-And third let’s make the list of email recipients a secret so we don’t dox whoever is receiving these reports…
+And Third let’s make the list of email recipients a secret so we don’t dox whoever is receiving these reports…

 ```
 echo “tad@cmdlabs.io” | gcloud secrets create AI_NEWS_RECIPIENTS --data-file=-